Wrongful Termination in North Carolina

 What Is Wrongful Termination?

 According to the North Carolina Department of Labor, employers can terminate employees at any time, and for any reason.
-There are, however, a few exceptions that could result in a claim of wrongful termination.
-Some of the most common exceptions are terminations that are discriminatory, or a breach of contract.
-Employers also cannot fire you as a way of retaliation for certain actions under protection of the law.
+There are, however, a few exceptions.
+Some of the most common exceptions are discriminatory terminations or a breach of contract.

 Types Of Wrongful Termination

-In North Carolina, there are many different instances where wrongful termination can take place.
+There are many instances where wrongful termination in North Carolina can take place.
 In some cases, an employer is ignorant of labor laws and may not even realize they have erred.
 This is why big corporations rely on human resources experts.
 You should always turn to an attorney if you suspect you have been wrongfully terminated.
 In the following paragraphs are some of the red flags that you should watch out for.

 Limitations of At-Will Employment